junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Anakin hums noncommittally.

-They wind through a back alley way where the constant patrolling droids and troopers are out of sight almost all the time.
+They wind through a back alleyway where the constant patrolling droids and troopers are out of sight almost all the time.
 And then go through an underground deserted pipe system where half the time they have to climb through the pipe on all fours, which eventually come out leading to the far inland of the Level.

 Obi-Wan is pretty confident none of the people on the Upper Level would ever find out this passageway for a million years.

 Anakin stops at the tail of a previous graffiti, and starts unpacking his bag to grab the cans.

-Only now does Obi-Wan catches up what he's been talking about when he said "working."
+Only now does Obi-Wan catch up to what he's been talking about when he said "working."

 "Leaving another message?" he probes.

 "For tonight," Anakin checks the time again.
-"I should have left it sooner, it's your fault.
+"I should have left it sooner; it's your fault.
 Hope people would still come in."

 "What's the message?"